Verigreen/dockerfiles/verigreen/2.0.1/README.md

   remote_url: "ssh://<domain>:<port>/path/to/repo.git"
 ```

-- `/root/.ssh` should have the following files:
+- `/ssh` should contain the configuration and keys for Verigreen to be able to communicate with the git remote repository.
+The files that are mapped here **are copied** from `/ssh` to `/root/.ssh`.
+This had to be done this way to avoid the pitfalls of running this container in a Windows environment that **does not provide a mechanism for changing file permissions** and therefore failing to access the ssh assets within the container running o `boot2docker`.
+The files that are expected are the following:

-  - `/root/.ssh/id_rsa` which is the private key file for the *remote* repository you are trying to protect.
+  - `/ssh/id_rsa` which is the private key file for the *remote* repository you are trying to protect.

-  - `/root/.ssh/id_rsa.pub` which is the public key for the *remote* repository you are trying to protect.
+  - `/ssh/id_rsa.pub` which is the public key for the *remote* repository you are trying to protect.

-  - `/root/.ssh/config` file that configures `ssh` to use the above-mentioned keys when accessing the right domain.
+  - `/ssh/config` file that configures `ssh` to use the above-mentioned keys when accessing the right domain.
 For example for domain `my.example.com` and user `myuser` you could have a `config` file that looks like this:

 ```
 # /root/.ssh/config